Photography and Video

 Subjects

 When photographing staff, authenticity is the goal.
-Try to break them out of the need to pose and catch them observationally, doing what they do as naturally as possible.
+Try to break them out of the need to pose and instead catch them observationally, doing what they do as naturally as possible.
 When you need a smiling-face shot, have an assistant stand a little off camera so the subjects can smile near camera, but not directly into it.

 Angles